Muriukidavid/sph336_Sept2016/grace_robert/decoder_2by4/README.md

-This is a 2-by-4 decoder example, which is a makefile project and so no need for an IDE.
+This is a 2-by-4 decoder which is a makefile project.
-Just cd into this folder and run the command
+Open terminal and cd into this folder and run the command

     make decoder